Australian immigration detention facilities: Suicide and self-harm attempts increase on Manus

-After the Australian Liberal Party were re-elected in the 2019 Australian federal election, reports of despair and attempted self-harm and suicide were reported from Manus.
+After the Liberal–National Coalition was re-elected in the 2019 Australian federal election, reports of despair and attempted self-harm and suicide were reported on Manus.
 The men had hoped with Labor in government, the New Zealand offer would be accepted and they would at last be resettled.
 By 4 June there had been at least 26 attempts at suicide or self-harm by men in the Lorengau camps and Port Moresby (in the hospital and accommodation for sick asylum seekers).
 The PNG paramilitary police squad was deployed around one of the camps in an attempt to deter suicide and self-harm attempts.
 Lorengau general hospital has been handling many of the self-harm and suicide cases, despite the Australian government contract with Pacific International Health (PIH), because of the seriousness of the cases.
 The police commander commented that they were doing all they could, but severe mental illness arose because of the effect of long-term detention on the men.